 Because of all these little islands dotted all over, Scotland is home to the world's shortest commercial passenger flight.
 The flight runs between two of the Orkney islands (Westray and Papa Westray), which only lie 1.7 miles apart.
 The flight, operated by Loganair, is officially only 2 minutes long!

 Loganair runs this flight mostly for local islanders, but it's flown multiple times per week in small 8-seater planes.
 Tickets can be bought for as low as £14.50 return.

 Another Scottish isle flight to put on your bucket list is the flight that flies to the island of Barra.
-This flight is unique because the airport “runway” on Barra is just a stretch of beach!
+This flight is unique because the airport “runway” on Barra is just a stretch of sandy beach!